elleneug/code_examples/PySpark/readme.txt

---example--

 Hi there 👋

-🔭 I do computer vision for medical imaging and currently finishing PhD at Skoltech.
-Check out my website and LinkedIn profile for more.
+🔭 I have finished my PhD in Economics at HSE, I do AI projects in retention and RecSys at Sber.
+Check out my LinkedIn profile for more: elena-s-44287697.

-💬 Ask me about brain MRI data.
-I'd like to talk about ^^
+💬 Ask me about consumer behavior data & Economic Analysis of Law.
+I'd like to talk about it :)

-👯 I'm looking to collaborate on projects involving domain adaptation for medical imaging and interpratable models.
-Check out my arxiv for our lastest work on medical segmentation and MRI data preprocessing.
+👯 I'm looking to collaborate on projects involving business analytics, consumer behavior and market analysis and interpratable models.

-📫 How to reach me: email kondratevakate at gmail.com is fine, for quick reply write in telegram @katushka2ushka
+📫 How to reach me: email elleneug at gmail.com is fine, for quick reply write in telegram @elleneug